 Subdivision 7 specifies prohibited misclassification activities for an independent contractor in the construction industry or for treating an employee as an independent contractor, including failing to classify, represent, treat, disclose, document, report, or enter into an agreement with the individual as an employee, or requiring the individual to register as a construction contractor or agree to be misclassified as an independent contractor.
-Allows for personal liability for each misclassification violation.
-And adds successor liability for outstanding compliance orders for misclassification violations if three or more successor factors apply to the successor company or employer.
+Allows for personal liability for engaging in a misclassification violation.
+Also adds successor liability for outstanding misclassification violation compliance orders if three or more successor factors apply to the successor company or employer.
 Subdivision 7, paragraph (e), clauses (1) to (7) list the successor factors.
 This subdivision also adds document retention requirements for independent contractor status and provides for additional penalties, investigation, and enforcement by the commissioner of labor and industry for each separate misclassification violation.
-Damages include compensatory damages, and penalties ranging from \$1000, to \$5000, to up to \$10,000 depending on the type of violation.
+Damages include compensatory damages, and penalties ranging from \$1000 to up to \$10,000 depending on the type of violation.